BrilworksarrowBlogarrowTechnology Practices

 Pros of Expo

-Expo includes built-in support for features like camera access, push notifications, location tracking, and more.
-You do not need to install or link separate libraries to use these functions.
+Expo includes built-in support for camera access, push notifications, location tracking, and more without installing additional libraries.

 Cons of Expo